Vitamin B’s Role in Hair Growth

 Pantothenic acid, or vitamin B5, is crucial to the generation of coenzyme A, which is important for the development of fatty acids in the body, among other necessary functions.

 Panthenol keeps the hair nourished, conditioned, and hydrated, which is why we feature it in our Multi-Vitamin Healthy Hair De-Frizz Serum.
+With hot, humid temps around the corner, this serum tames annoying frizz and flyaways with B5, nourishing vitamin E, and other hair and scalp beneficial vitamins to repair and protect.

 These components of vitamin B6 play a role in many different bodily processes, and over a hundred of those processes are linked to the metabolism of protein which, as we know, is crucial for healthy hair.